-Or: How Not to Look Like an Idiot to Your Donors
+Or: How to Avoid Looking Like You Don’t Know Your Donors

 In this blog, I refer to the gift ask chart.
 You can get your own gift ask chart to download as an excel file.
 Just click here.

 What’s worse than asking a $25 donor for $1,000?

 Either one basically tells the donor — in flickering red neon 10-foot-tall letters:

 WE DON’T KNOW YOU!

 And really, it’s almost as bad if you’re off less dramatically, like asking a $50 donor for $250.
 The message is still We don’t know you.